timbeaudet/knowledge_base/processes/setup_rhino.md

 Things to do (everything) _and while doing so, keep these notes up to date_.

-- Setup rhino to automatically wake and startup with power (auto power on).
-    - requires booting into bios stuff and... ???
 - Update the linux setup script (last run in like 2014ish with hippo build)
   - Get hippo setup to build some projects
   - sendmail setup (for nightly mails) can be [found here](https://github.com/timbeaudet/knowledge_base/blob/main/platforms/linux.md)